D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 Your media production company recently moved all of its infrastructure into Azure.

-Every 14 days you run a batch to render several thousand video clips into various media formats for your customers.
+Every 14 days you run a batch job to render several thousand video clips into various media formats for your customers.
 At the moment the batch job runs on a sigle H-series VM.

 You need to design a scalable compute solution.
 The requirements are the following:

-- ti must use VM instance sizes smaller than the H-series
+- it must use VM instance sizes smaller than the H-series
 - it must support automatic scale out and scale in based on CPU metrics
-- it must minimi\ze deployment time
+- it must minimize deployment time
 - it must minimize admin overhead

 what should you do?